Treatment for Acute & Complex Facial Injuries

 Treatment for Tooth Injuries

 When a tooth gets knocked out, seeing a dental expert as soon as possible will yield the highest chance of reattaching it.
 Oral surgeons can treat fractures surrounding the teeth and replant teeth that have been displaced.
 We may call upon other experts, such as an endodontist, to perform root canal therapy or a restorative dentist to repair fractured teeth.
 We make every effort to save your natural teeth, but if it is not possible to reattach a knocked-out tooth, we can discuss your options for replacing it, such as a dental implant.

 If your tooth has been knocked out, place it in a container of whole milk or saliva and see your dentist or oral surgeon immediately.
 If you do not have whole milk or saliva, gently hold the tooth in your mouth between your teeth and cheek.
 Never handle the tooth by its roots or wipe anything off of the tooth, even if it is dirty.
 Contact our office and we will advise you on the steps to take and will see you as soon as we can to try to reattach the tooth.

 At Akeso Oral, Facial & Dental Implant Surgery, we understand the delicate nature of facial injuries and are here to provide you and your family with an exceptional level of care, compassion, and support throughout the treatment process.
-Contact our practice in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, if you are experiencing a non-life-threatening emergency and require care from an oral and maxillofacial surgeon.
+Contact our practice in Columbia, Catonsville, Lutherville, and Westminster, MD, if you are experiencing a non-life-threatening emergency and require care from an oral and maxillofacial surgeon.